Nathan Lee Graham: Life and career

-Nathan Lee Graham is a graduate of Webster University in St. Louis, MO.
 Graham won the José Esteban Muñoz Award from CLAGS: The Center for LGBTQ Studies at the Graduate Center, CUNY in 2017, recognizing his activism promoting queer studies outside of academia.

+In 2025, it was announced that Max Mutchnick and David Kohan had created a Golden Girls–like TV series entitled Mid-Century Modern with Graham, Matt Bomer, Nathan Lane and Linda Lavin.
+In June 2025, Graham was awarded the Vanguard Award at the Critics Choice Association's Celebration of LGBTQ+ Cinema and Television.